 59. “Spiritual senses”

 a.
 This phrase is commonly used especially in the context of the “senses” being heightened and activated.

 b.
 It is related to an increase or development of gifts or abilities (these are occult gifts and abilities).

 a.
 This is a charismatic word commonly used in phrases such as, “Too many people are stuck in the rut of being average and ordinary.”

 ○ This is a marketing technique, meant to promote doctrines of demons.
 This wording appeals to the ego or fears of a person who doesn’t want to be “stuck” or “average and ordinary,” and lures them into following after spiritual experiences, and into learning and practicing occult activities.

 b.
 This is related to “latter rain and former rain” and “new and fresh,” in that it is not desirable to be “stuck” in the old, but to move on and desire the fresh and new.

 d.
-Also see the term in this glossary: New
+See the term in this glossary: “New.”

 61. Supernatural man

 b.
 This is also referring to “supernatural living” as opposed to “ordinary living.”